-Both OSR and SER set minimum stability requirement for the races of Categories 0, 1, 2 and 3 through Stability Index (SI) or the equivalent ISO standards.
+Both OSR and SER set minimum stability requirement for the races of Categories 0, 1, 2 and 3 through Stability Index (OSR SI) or the equivalent ISO standards, which often may be confirmed by the builder.

 Stability Index (SI) is shown on the ORC International and ORC Club certificates when stability is measured - it is not shown on an ORC Club certificate when the stability is not measured for that boat.